rhelmer/socorro-collector/README.md

 Collector requires the ProductName and Version fields to be set.
-For example, to start the Collector using a Procfile runner (Foreman or Honcho should work, so should Heroku) and submit a crash.
+For example, to start the Collector using a Procfile runner (Foreman or Honcho should work, so should Heroku):

-Make sure the virtualenv is activated, and use Honcho (which was installed above):
 ```
   workon collector
   export PORT-8888
+  # honcho is installed in the virtualenv
   honcho start web
 ```